eddiemcconkie/cse310/desktop-app/README.md

         expressApp.set('view engine', 'ejs')
         ```

-    - Is setting where Express is supposed to look when rendering a page with ejs
+    - This line is setting where Express is supposed to look when rendering a page with ejs
         ```javascript
         .set('views', path.join(__dirname,'views'))
         ```

-    - Just makes it easier to get data from POST and GET requests
+    - This makes it easier to get data from POST and GET requests
         ```javascript
         .use(bodyParser.urlencoded({extended: false}))
         ```

-    - Tells Express to leave paths into the public folder to just go there instead of using trying to use another route
+    - The following tells Express to leave paths into the public folder to just go there instead of using trying to use another route
         ```javascript
         .use(express.static(path.join(__dirname, 'public')))
         ```

-    - References the file that we manage the different routes
+    - This just references the file that we manage the different routes
         ```javascript
         .use(routes)
         ```